joseiedo/quarkus-multi-module-example/README.md

 The **main issue** was that I had to run the full app everytime, even when I only wanted to test 1 feature of a very small domain.
 This results in a slower startup.
 Another issue was **I had no clear division between domains**

-Don't get me wrong, I don't want to decouple domain and framework here (because I don't think it's worth it), I'm just saying that with a monolith I can't even see if a Banking domain affected Contract domain because **in the whole ball of mud, everything was together**.
+Don't get me wrong, I don't want to decouple domain and framework here (because I don't think it's worth it), I'm just saying that with a monolith I can't even see if a Banking domain change affects Contract domain because **in the whole ball of mud, everything was together**.

 ## Architecture